 On March 20, a regulation was issued concerning the legal framework for remote education - since March 25, this has been the main form of implementation of tasks carried out by the education system units26.
 Shortly after the schools were closed, the Ministry of National Education took care of the preparation of educational materials and tools that could be used by students and teachers.
-The main activity of this type was the National Integrated Education Platform (available at https://epodreczniki.pl), where since 2015, a total of 6,800 free educational materials (textbooks, mutlimedia, additional materials developed, among others, in cooperation with cultural institutions) have been shared.
+The main activity of this type was the National Integrated Education Platform (available at epodreczniki.pl), where since 2015, a total of 6,800 free educational materials (textbooks, mutlimedia, additional materials developed, among others, in cooperation with cultural institutions) have been shared.
 These cover the core curriculum for primary and lower secondary education (grades 1-12) as well as specialized resources, for example for foreign language learning or vocational training.
 Contents of the epodreczniki.pl repository were connected with the Zdalne Lekcje portal, described above.
-In mid-April, Polish Television began broadcasting recordings of lessons based on the general curriculum.
-Thanks to cooperation with commercial publishers, it was also possible to provide teachers and students with temporary, free access to selected textbooks in digital versions27.